 In February 2017, the survey at JWTC was expanded to include an additional 2,300 acres in the Sannumata Watershed.
 This survey resulted in the discovery of 44 sites of cultural significance, including a large camphor processing area and a charcoal kiln complex, as well as dwellings and fields associated with historic agriculture.
 The survey also verified the locations of traditional named places such as Toshingumui, an isolated pool identified in historic records.
-Taken together, the Haramata and Sannumata Watershed surveys have added significantly to the body of knowledge regarding past activities in northern Okinawa, and laid the groundwork for future surveys at JWTC
+This survey, combined with a previous survey of the Haramata Watershed, have added significantly to the body of knowledge regarding past activities in northern Okinawa, and laid the groundwork for future surveys at JWTC.

+ENVIRONMENTAL STEWARDSHIP

-ENVIRONMENTAL STEWARDSHIP Earth Week
+Earth Week

-In FY16 and FY17, MCB Butler hosted numerous activities throughout Earth Week at the various camps, which were open to active duty, families, and members of the local community.
+In FY17 and FY18, MCB Butler hosted numerous activities throughout Earth Week at the various camps, which were open to active duty, families, and members of the local community.
 Activities ranged from beach and community clean-ups to energy and water conservation.

-Hosted by Camp Hansen, approximately 100 active duty Marines and Sailors, as well as local children from Kagei Pre-school in Kin Town, participated in the annual Okukubi River clean-up and the Nature Mirai Kan ecotourism park mangrove planting.
+Hosted by Camp Hansen, approximately 100 active duty Marines and Sailors, as well as local children from Kagei Pre-school in Kin Town, participated in the annual Okukubi River clean-up and the Nature Mirai Kan eco-tourism park mangrove planting.